 Seriously the hardware stores are where it is at…and for this project, you will want to go and find blank washers.
 They are super cheap, and you can find them at your local home improvement stores (Home Depot, Lowe's, or any local hardware shop).
 Don't forget Amazon!

 The washers that I find hold the color better are the flat shiny washers..I will buy a huge bag of washers for under $10.
 If you look online, they will charge you more for “art washers”.
-Just get them from your local home improvement store.
+Look for regular steel washers from your local home improvement store or Amazon to pay a fair price.

 For alcohol ink washer pendents, I have found that the ink bottles are much much better.
 More vibrant colors, no painting skill at all is required to create a beautiful work of art.